UofU Logo.png

 • Know the proper techniques for the transport of an injured patient

-• Know basic causes of infectious diseases in various parts of the world
+• Know the basic causes of infectious diseases in various parts of the world

 Instructor: Richard J. Ingebretsen, MD, PhD